yunfan/punyforth/README.md

 * Parsing words are ended with a colon character by convention (including *variable:*, *constant:*, *create: does>*)
 * Defining a word in terms of itself results recursion by default (use the *override* word to alter this behaviour)

+Punyforth supports exception handling, multitasking, socket and GPIO APIs and comes with a UART and a TCP REPL.

 ## About the language

 Punyforth is a simple imperative stack-based concatenative programming language and interactive environment with good metaprogramming support and extensibility.